 How to make inexpensive garland?

-To make your easy cardboard garlands, using your brown box trace a pattern along the box and cut the design out.
-You can get a pattern online or free hand it yourself if you’re feeling creative, add your own decorations to the garland, maybe some fabric or new material, then attach some string to the top of the words to hang up in your home, they make the perfect party decorations.
+To make these easy cardboard garlands, using your brown box trace a pattern along the box and cut the design out.
+You can get a pattern online or freehand it yourself if you’re feeling creative, add your decorations to the garland, maybe some fabric or new material, then attach some string to the top of the words to hang up in your home, they make the perfect party decorations.

-If you have a larger cardboard box, and bored kids, create the ultimate play den by turning your brown box into a collapsible cardboard playhouse.
-Get your kids to decorate the box however they like, a castle, a house, a school?
+If you have a larger cardboard box and bored kids, why not create the ultimate play den by turning your brown box into a collapsible cardboard playhouse?
+Get your kids to decorate the box however they like, a castle, a house, or a school...

 Similar to the cardboard garland, for this tip all you need is some scissors and some fabric.
-Cut out your desired wall art, there is always plenty of inspiration on social media and YouTube so you will never run out of ideas.
+Cut out your desired wall art, there is always plenty of inspiration on Pinterest and YouTube so you will never run out of ideas.
 Then simply stick the decoration to the wall, your art will be unique to you and your home!
+These are also great gift ideas to give at times like Mother's Day, Father's Day and birthdays.

 How to make a tablet stand out of cardboard?

-There are many tutorials on YouTube also if you’re stuck too.
+There are many tutorials on YouTube if you’re stuck on what to do..

 A great option for customising your décor.
 Simply cut the cardboard to fit around the image, attach some string to hang from your walls or attach some additional cardboard on the back to create a stand.
 Make sure to decorate the photo frame how you’d like.
 This DIY could be a great Christmas gift idea too.